GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 # Using a setter lets us change the text when the `title` variable changes.
 export var title := "" setget set_title

-# We store a reference to the Label node, to update its text.
+# We store a reference to the Label node to update its text.
 onready var label := $Label